xAlpier/POE-AutoMate/README.md

 POE AutoMate is an automated item rolling & checking tool for **Path of Exile**.

-It reads item data directly from the game, applies your filters (Attributes or Socket Colors), and stops when a match is detected.
+It reads item data directly from the game, applies your filters (Modifiers or Socket Colors), and stops when a match is detected.

 <p align="center">
   <img src="https://i.imgur.com/BdFnZkU.png" alt="POE AutoMate Interface EN">